Demand Characteristics – Examples & Prevention

 Example

 For example, if your title gives away your whole topic, the participants will know what the study is about.
 Furthermore, depending on the tools you use, they will reflect on themselves more or less.
-If you record your interviews on camera, they will most likely watch their tone of voice as well as their expression and entire behavior.
+If you record your interviews on camera, they will most likely watch their tone of voice as well as their expression and entire behaviour.
 While, if you only record the audio, their actions will be more natural.

 Consequences